 Add baking soda to a warm bath and enjoy a 15 minute soak.
 You might also add a few drops of your favorite essential oil.

 - Try supplements.

-Some women have success using phytoestrogens such as dong quai or black cohosh.
 Before using these supplements, consult with a knowledgeable healthcare provider.

 when to see a health provider

 Generally, body odor can be managed effectively using natural methods.
 However, if all of your efforts have failed, you may have an underlying medical condition, such as liver disease, kidney disease, or hypothyroidism.
 Talk to your doctor about other possible causes.